Links on Android Authority may earn us a commission. Learn more.

 Q: Can you watch Amazon Prime Video on a Chromecast?

 A: Yes.
-Amazon recently added support for all models of Google Chromecast.
+Amazon has added support for all models of Google Chromecast.
 Learn more here.

 Q: Can Amazon Prime Video detect VPNs?